testsfactory/public/README.md

 # public repo
-1. Tested on 4.10 with pat
+1. Tested on 4.10 with pat for Power
+2. Tested on 4.10 with oauth for Power